 the trusted PDEPs.
 The role token defines the set of roles the

 PDEP allows for the subject.
-The subject is authenticated and the
+The subject is authenticated to each PDEP and the

-contents of the role token authorized by the PDEP via attributes
+contents of the role token authorized by each PDEP via attributes

 from the PIP(s).
 The PIP attributes can be obtained by the PDEP